vrubenjn/oauth2-acl/README.md

-# Oauth2-ACL plugin for kong
+# Oauth2-ACL plugin for Kong

-It allows to use oauth2 scopes to restrict acces to routes or services in kong.
+It allows to use oauth2 scopes to restrict acces to routes or services in Kong.
 Use it in conjuntion with official oauth2 plugin.

 It's based on oficials Kong's ACL plugin.